vmeduri1/SOUNDTOUCH/README.md

-# Welcome to SoundWave
+# Welcome to SoundPop
-SoundWave is a web application that allows users to listen to various songs curated by SoundWave to discover new music, or listen to old music.
+SoundPop is a web application that allows users to listen to songs that are/or were once popular, curated by SoundPop to discover new music, or listen to old music.
 The site is meant to authenticate good music and keep the good vibes going.
 This site was inspired by [SoundCloud](https://soundcloud.com/), where individuals can search for songs, stream music, make playlists, comment on songs, and upload music.
 #### Live link:

 ***